 One other way to make the most of your consultation is to come prepared.
 If you or your partner have completed any previous fertility testing, were referred by another doctor, or have any relevant medical history, jot it down before your consultation - with all the new information you'll be learning, it can be easy to lose track.
 We've even a handy guided sheet, to help you organize your thoughts before, during, and after your consultation.

 - Family history

 - Insurance information (if applicable)

-After interviewing you about your goals, medical and family histories, the specialist will enlighten you about the ins and outs of the process ahead.
-He or she will also schedule your fertility testing.
-Afterwards, the specialist will outline the various treatments available to you (and/or your partner) and create a bespoke plan based on the fertility results.
+After interviewing you about your goals, medical and family histories, your fertility doctor will enlighten you about the ins and outs of the process ahead.
+They will also arrange for you to schedule some initial fertility testing.
+Last, your fertility specialist will outline the various treatments available to you (and/or your partner), and create a bespoke plan based on your fertility results.

 Not all fertility tests are created equal.
 Depending on your gender and relationship status, you may be looking at a different type of test than others.
 While this is an essential part of family building, it’s important to discuss the various testing options with your fertility specialist.